Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 Our organization has identified the potential of MAVs and is revolutionizing them by converting a micro air vehicle into a mini autonomous amphibious air vehicle.
 Therefore, it has three times as many functions as the previous system.  //TODO: (Aufgabenstellung als Quellenangabe)

+*** Vorschlag Stephan***
+Micro air vehicles are booming in the past decades.
+MAVs gained use in a wide range of purposes and are available for industrial, public and private use.
+Branches that profit of MAVs are surveillance, photographing, and delivery of goods.
+Fast developing markets are good indicators for potential.
+Therefore is developing a new innovation for this specific market connected with minor risk.
+In Collaboration with the Swiss army, the goal is to develop a Prototype MAV that can be deployed for both air as well as water missions.
+The conceptual phase of the prototyping follows biomimicry methods.
+Biomimicry methods are created for technical solutions which implement the advantages of natures evolution and adaptability.

 ## Problem

 Bionic engineering principles are difficult to integrate in the construction of a MAV.
 In order to enhance the performance of technological systems, bionic engineering incorporates biological principles and materials.
 This can be a complex and subtle procedure, requiring an in-depth knowledge of both the biological systems being replicated and the technological requirements of the MAV.